Can You Re-Stucco Over Existing Stucco? The Rules of Resurfacing

-One of the most frequent questions we receive from Southern California homeowners is: "Can I apply new stucco directly over my old stucco without tearing it all off?"
+One of the most frequent questions we receive from Southern California homeowners during renovations is: "Can I apply new stucco directly over my old stucco without tearing it all off to the studs?"

-The short answer is Yes, but with significant technical conditions.
-You cannot simply apply fresh cement over an old, dirty, or painted wall and expect it to stick.
-The bond between the new coat and the old substrate is the difference between a 20-year finish and a delaminating failure.
-This guide explains the mechanical and chemical requirements for a successful re-stucco overlay.
+The short answer is Yes, but with very significant technical conditions.
+You cannot simply trowel fresh cement over an old, dirty, or painted wall and expect it to stick.
+The bond between the new coat and the old substrate is the difference between a 20-year finish and a catastrophic delaminating failure.
+This guide explains the mechanical requirements for a successful re-stucco overlay.

 1. The "Bond" Challenge: Prep is Everything

-New stucco needs a rough, open-pore surface to grip onto (a "mechanical key").
+New wet stucco needs a rough, open-pore surface to grip onto (known as a "mechanical key").
 If your existing wall is painted or sealed, it is as slick as glass to new cement.

 Free Assessment